thehamdiaz/zfs-volume-migrator/README.md

 # Steps to build the project environment

-You need to have 3 nodes (virtual machines) with 4GB of RAM and 2vCPU and 40GB of storage each.

 ## Setting up the nodes.
 You need to have 3 nodes (virtual machines) with 4GB of RAM and 2vCPU and 40GB of storage each.
 You need to: